High School FAQs

 How many audition rounds will there be?

-There will be two rounds of auditions.
-Anyone interested in the school is encouraged to apply and schedule their round 1 audition according to the instructions in the application support packet.
-The round 2 audition is based on the results of round 1 and is by invitation only.
+There will be one round of live auditions.
+Anyone interested in the school is encouraged to apply and schedule their audition according to the instructions in the application support packet.

-Download an application or pick up an application at Kaufman Center, 129 West 67th Street between Broadway and Amsterdam Ave..
+Download an application or pick up an application at Kaufman Center, 129 West 67th Street between Broadway and Amsterdam Avenue.
 Instructions for scheduling your audition are included in the application support packet.

-What are you looking for in round 1 auditions?
+What are you looking for in a live audition?

 We are looking to determine your basic instrumental, vocal, and/or composing abilities.

-All applicants, regardless of their concentration, will take a music theory test and will participate in a mini improvisation workshop.
-In addition: Vocalists will perform different repertoire from round 1, sight sing and may be asked to sing melodic patterns throughout their range.
-Instrumentalists will perform different repertoire from round 1, will play a scale, and sight read.
-Composers will meet with members of the audition panel and discuss their music, ideas and concepts about composing and their compositional process.
+Qualified applicants will be asked to schedule a live audition.
+Based on the performance stage of their audition, qualified applicants will take a music theory test and will participate in a mini improvisation workshop.
+In addition: Vocalists and Instrumentalists may be asked to sightread.
+Composers will meet with members of the audition panel to discuss their music, ideas and compositional processes.

 What instruments are acceptable for an audition?